LaoArchAngel/fsw-wiki/data/datatiers/entityFramework/regen.md

 ### Refresh the Entity Framework model

+1. Open the `App.config` file for the Domain project.
+Make sure that the `FswEntities` connection string is pointing to the correct dev database from which you would like to regenerate the data tier.
-1. Find and open the EDMX file associated to your specific Entity Framework model.
+* Find and open the EDMX file associated to your specific Entity Framework model.
   * For example, the Fsw4.0 solution, the *Main* data model is `$/Core/Domain/Fsw3/Domain/Entities/Main/FswModel.edmx`.